mirkto/libft/README.md

 understand them, and learn to use them.
 This library will help you for all your future C projects.
 Through this project, we also give you the opportunity to expand the list of functions with your own.
-Take the time to expand your libft throughout the year.
+Take the time to expand your libft throughout the year.git add